 In 2027, the educational travel company is launching two new trips that further explore the important period of American history: Rhythm of Resistance: Civil Rights & Jazz in New Orleans and The Civil Rights Movement in Jackson, Memphis & Nashville.
+The first departures of the new trips are scheduled for May 2027 in honor of the 10th anniversary of Road Scholar’s inaugural Civil Rights Movement program.

 New Orleans already ranks as one of Road Scholar’s most popular destinations, and the new Rhythm of Resistance tour will explore the city’s role in the Civil Rights Movement and the impact of segregation on daily life and the evolution of jazz.
 Travelers will meet musicians at Preservation Hall, visit the historic Tremé neighborhood, and learn from experts at Whitney Plantation, a historic site dedicated to interpreting the history of slavery from the perspective of enslaved people.